When Do LLMs Admit Their Mistakes? Understanding The Role Of Model Belief In Retraction: Mechanistic Analysis

-\paragraph{Attention values have stronger causal influence on retraction than attention weights.} Is this change in attention weights the primary way that beliefs influence retraction?
+Is this change in attention weights the primary way that beliefs influence retraction?
 We conduct patching experiments \citep{DBLP:conf/nips/MengBAB22,DBLP:conf/emnlp/GevaBFG23} to answer this question.
 Instead of directly adding steering vectors to the hidden states of each layer, we selectively retain specific components, such as attention weights or attention value vectors, from the steered model, and patch them into an unsteered model.
 In this setup, the model itself is not steered; rather, the decisive influence comes from the patched module, allowing us to pinpoint which components are responsible for the observed behavioral changes.
 We experiment with patching attention weights from salient heads (i.e., heads whose attention to the answer changes significantly after steering), as well as attention value vectors at all layers, for the last token of the answer (Refer to Appendix~\ref{sec:app-patching} for implementation details).
 We present patching results for Llama3.1-8B under the \textit{is}-appended setting in Table~\ref{tab:attn_patch_llama_fixed_is}, to mitigate the effect of next-token prediction.

 We can observe that patching attention weights (i.e., \textit{Patching W}) does have a measurable effect on retraction; however, this effect is relatively modest.
 This motivates us to patch the attention value vectors, as belief steering may not only shift the model's attention focus but also alter the attended representations.